Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 #### Webhook event forwarding using zmq

-As REST embeded server with data validation over openapi-backed module can be generated in NodeJS with small footprint it may be not necessary to implement a RESTfull server every time another programming laguage is used.
+As REST embeded server with data validation over openapi-backed module can be generated in NodeJS with small footprint it would be interesting to use it when webhook is needed for other programming laguages.
+We need to catch  and validate events posted by Rainbow (with the NodeJS REST server) and then fired them to a local socket so any module in any language can process them.

-The NodeJS webhook event handler can be used if we are abble to forward events in an agnostic way ( via socket for example )
+The S2S Starterkit webhook event handler module is used to do this  in an agnostic way via zmq.

-[Zmq](https://zeromq.org/) ( Zero Message Queue ) was choosed to do this.
+[Zmq](https://zeromq.org/) ( Zero Message Queue ) was choosed because it's small, fast,  has a pub/sub mechanism and has API for more that 28 languages.

-Here is a description from zmq website
+Here is a description from zmq website :

-ZeroMQ (also known as ØMQ, 0MQ, or zmq) looks like an **embeddable networking library** but acts like a concurrency framework.
+"ZeroMQ (also known as ØMQ, 0MQ, or zmq) looks like an **embeddable networking library** but acts like a concurrency framework.
 It **gives you sockets that carry atomic messages across various transports** like **in-process, inter-process, TCP, and multicast**.
 You can **connect sockets N-to-N** with patterns like fan-out, **pub-sub**, task distribution, and request-reply.
 It's fast enough to be the fabric for clustered products.
 Its **asynchronous I/O model** gives you scalable multicore applications, built as asynchronous message-processing tasks.
-It has a **score of language APIs** and **runs on most operating systems**.
+It has a **score of language APIs** and **runs on most operating systems**."

 ## How to use Rainbow-S2S-StarterKit-NodeJS

-1. clone Rainbow-S2S-StarterKit-NodeJS
+1. Clone Rainbow-S2S-StarterKit-NodeJS
  git clone https://github.com/Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS.git

 2. Go to Rainbow-S2S-StarterKit-NodeJS directory